 The range of punishment for supply offences that may be imposed by the lower courts is 6 months’ to 10 years’ imprisonment, whereas the superior courts may impose a maximum punishment of life imprisonment.
 When certain offences take place within 100 metres of the perimeter of a school, youth club or centre, or any other place where young people habitually meet, the normal punishment is increased because these circumstances are deemed to be an aggravation of the offence.
 However, an amendment to the Dangerous Drugs Ordinance in 2006 allowed the court not to apply the mandatory prison term of 6 months if the offender intended to consume the drug on the spot with others.
 Since 2014, prosecution for trafficking may be guided towards a lower or superior court, depending on role of the offender and quantity guidelines for MDMA/ecstasy, lysergic acid diethylamide (LSD), amphetamine and ketamine.
 Courts may also opt for the lower punishment range if the higher range is considered disproportionate.

 New psychoactive substances are addressed through the existing legal framework by amending the lists of proscribed substances in the Medical and Kindred Professions Ordinance and the Dangerous Drugs Ordinance.

 Drug law offence (DLO) data are the foundation for monitoring drug-related crime and are also a measure of law enforcement activity and drug market dynamics; they may be used to inform policies on the implementation of drug laws and to improve strategies.

-The statistical data provided by the Malta Police Force indicate that most DLOs are related to possession.
-Most of the DLOs for possession are related to cannabis.
+The statistical data provided by the Malta Police Force indicate that most DLOs in 2017 were related to possession, with the majority of these being related to cannabis.